राष्ट्रीय सहकारी विकास निगम

 · Development of viable functional linkages among cooperatives.

-The project is implemented by a district level cooperative institution generally the District Central Cooperative Bank.
-To assist the DCCB in project implementation, a project implementation team (PIT) is constituted at the district level to prepare Business Development Plan for the societies, assess the society-wise infrastructural and other requirements and provide assistance accordingly.
-The systems and procedures are streamlined and viable functional linkages are established to make the operations cost effective.
+The project is implemented by a Project Implementation Agency (PIA) which generally is the District Central Cooperative Bank (DCCB).
+To assist the DCCB in project Implementation, a Project Implementation Team (PIT) is constituted at the District level to prepare Business Development Plan for the cooperatives, assess the society-wise infrastructural and other requirements and provide assistance accordingly.
+The systems and procedures are streamlined and functional linkages are established to make the operations cost effective.

-2. Details about dovetailing Govt. of India Scheme
+2. Details about dovetailing subsidies

-3. NCDC’s assistance provided till 31/3/2006
+3. NCDC’s assistance provided till 31.03.2016

-As on 31.3.2006, cumulatively 190 projects with project cost of Rs.1592.92 crores were sanctioned involving NCDC share of assistance of Rs.1474.06 crores comprising Rs.1262.25 crores as loan and Rs.211.81 crores as subsidy.
-The cumulative assistance released by NCDC to State Governments for ICP projects by the end of 2015-16 stood at Rs.949.38 crores comprising of Rs.835.61 crores as loan and Rs.113.77 crores as subsidy.
+As on 31.03.2016 cumulatively 363 projects with project cost of Rs.5372.83 crore were sanctioned involving NCDC share of assistance of Rs.5068.17 crore comprising Rs.4141.91 crore as loan and Rs.926.25 crore as subsidy.
+The cumulative assistance released by NCDC to State Governments for ICP projects by the end of 2015-16 stood at Rs.3060.37 crore comprising loan of Rs.2633.53 crore and subsidy of Rs.426.84 crore.

 4. Eligibility, criteria and procedure involved

-As area based approach is adopted under the scheme for development of cooperatives, a district is selected on the recommendation of concerned State Government for which information is to be submitted as per prescribed format.
-Thereafter a detailed project report (DPR) is prepared either by a multi disciplinary team of State Govt.
-Officers or by an outside consultancy organisation appointed by State Govt. with approval of NCDC.DPR is prepared by the State government or Consultant as per Terms of Reference.
+Area based approach is adopted under the scheme for development of cooperatives.
+A district is selected on the recommendation of concerned State Government for which information is to be submitted as per prescribed format.
+Thereafter a detailed project report (DPR) is prepared either by a multi disciplinary team of State Government Officers or by an outside consultancy organization appointed by State Government with the approval of NCDC.DPR is prepared by the State government or Consultant as per Terms of Reference.
 The DPR is considered and approved first by District Level Coordination Committee (DLCC) and then by State Level Coordination Committee (SLCC).
-The DPR is then recommended by State Govt. to NCDC for sanction.
+The DPR is then recommended by the State Government to NCDC for sanction.
 In the backdrop of the DPR, the project is then appraised by the team of NCDC officers in consultation with state Government officials.The Appraisal report is then considered by the Central Screening Committee, and based on its recommendation the sanction is conveyed to the State Government after obtaining approval of the Competent Authority in NCDC.